venmo/DryDock-iOS/README.md

 Please make sure to follow our general coding style!

 ### Dry Dock on other platforms

 We'd love to create DryDock for Android too -- and any other platforms!
-Please feel free to do so
+If you're interested in working on this then raise an Issue with a link to the repo so that we can make sure multiple people aren't working on the same port!